2026 Spark Award FAQ

 Email Yaelle Amir at artists@millerfound.org.

-I’m having trouble with the Grants Portal, who can help me?
+I'm having technical trouble with the Grants Portal, who can help me?

 For technical support accessing our Grants Portal, you can email artiststech@millerfound.org.
 For assistance with your application or for other questions about the program, please contact Yaelle Amir at artists@millerfound.org.